EvgenyUgolkov/Super-Resolution-for-DRP-with-Experimental-Benchmarks-/README.md

 We provide the full code, the training datasets, and the trained models for three examined sandstones: Berea, Parker, and Kentucky.

 # The full code
 For each rock, the training is provided separately.
-The full code for each sandstone can be found in the corresponding sample folder, under the <u>code</u> folder
+The full code for each sandstone can be found in the corresponding sample folder, under the "code" folder

+# The training dataset
+The training dataset for each sandstone can be found in the corresponding sample folder, in the "data.zip" archive.
+Don't forget to unzip it before running the code!

+# The trained models
+The trained models for each sandstone can be found in the corresponding sample folder, in the "progress.zip" archive.
+Don't forget to unzip it before running the code also!

 # Results demonstration
 The code in the corresponding folders enables ML training to enhance the resolution of segmented 3D micro-CT images for three sandstones: